-We have invested a significant portion of our efforts and financial resources in the development of Galafold[®] for the treatment of Fabry disease and rely upon sales of Galafold[®] primarily in Europe and growing sales in the U.S., Japan, and other geographies.
-Our ability to generate material product revenues will depend heavily on the successful development, regulatory approval, and commercialization of Galafold[®].
-We began the commercial launch of Galafold[®] in the E.U. and U.K. in May 2016, in Japan in June 2018 and in the U.S. in August 2018 and continue to seek commercial approval in additional foreign jurisdictions.
-Approvals have been granted in over 40 countries around the world.
-We will continue to study Galafold[®] in a confirmatory Phase 4 program and other supportive Phase 4 studies.
-If the results of the Phase 4 studies negatively change the benefit/risk profile of Galafold[®], the commercial success of Galafold[®] may be substantially diminished.
-Any adverse market event with respect to Galafold[®], including failure to obtain sufficient market acceptance, could have a material adverse effect on our business, financial condition and results of operations.
-If our sales of Galafold[®] were to decrease, or such sales were substantially or completely displaced in the market, or if we are unable to achieve sufficient market acceptance of Galafold[®] by physicians, patients, third-party payors and others in the medical community, or if we fail to receive commercial approval in any additional jurisdictions, it could have a material adverse effect on our business, financial condition and results of operations.
-In addition, if Galafold[®] or similar products from our competitors were to become the subject of litigation and/or an adverse governmental action requiring us or such competitors, as applicable, to cease sales of Galafold[®], such an event could have a material adverse effect on our business, financial condition and results of operations.
-In addition, the entry into the market of competitors w
+We have invested a significant portion of our efforts and financial resources in the development of Galafold® for the treatment of Fabry disease and rely upon sales of Galafold® primarily in Europe and growing sales in the U.S., Japan, and other geographies.
+Our ability to generate material product revenues will depend heavily on the successful development, regulatory approval, and commercialization of Galafold®.
+We will continue to study Galafold® in Phase 4 studies.
+If the results of the Phase 4 studies negatively change the benefit/risk profile of Galafold®, including failure to obtain sufficient market acceptance, could have a material adverse effect on our business, financial condition and results of operations.
+If our sales of Galafold® were to decrease, or such sales were substantially or completely displaced in the market, or if we are unable to achieve sufficient market acceptance of Galafold® by physicians, patients, third-party payors and others in the medical community, or if we fail to receive commercial approval in any additional jurisdictions, it could have a material adverse effect on our business, financial condition and results of operations.
+In addition, if Galafold® or similar products from our competitors were to become the subject of litigation and/or an adverse governmental action requiring us or such competitors, as applicable, to cease sales of Galafold®, such an event could have a material adverse effect on our business, financial condition and results of operations.
+In addition, the entry into the market of competitors with new or generic treatments, including oral, ERT and gene therapies, may erode the market for Galafold® and have a material impact on our business.

-Any delay or impediment in our ability to obtain regulatory approval in any region to commercialize, or, when approved, obtain coverage and adequate reimbursement from third parties, including government payors, for Galafold[®] may cause us to be unable to meet our revenue guidance or to generate the revenues necessary to continue our research and development pipeline activities, thereby adversely affecting our business and our prospects for future growth.
+Any delay or impediment in our ability to obtain regulatory approval in any region to commercialize, or, when approved, obtain coverage and adequate reimbursement from third parties, including government payors, for Galafold® may cause us to be unable to meet our revenue guidance or to generate the revenues necessary to continue our research and development pipeline activities, thereby adversely affecting our business and our prospects for future growth.

-Further, the success of Galafold[®] will depend on a number of factors, including the following:
+Further, the success of Galafold® will depend on a number of factors, including the following:

-- obtaining a sufficiently broad label in each territory that would not unduly restrict patient access; - obtaining additional foreign approvals for Galafold[®]; - continuing to build and maintain an infrastructure capable of supporting product sales, marketing, and distribution of Galafold[®] in the U.S., Europe, Japan and other territories where we pursue commercialization directly; - maintaining commercial manufacturing arrangements with third-party manufacturers; - maintaining commercial distribution agreements with third-party distributors; - launching commercial sales of Galafold[®], where approved, whether alone or in collaboration with others; - acceptance of Galafold[®], where approved, by patients, the medical community and third-party payors;
+- obtaining a sufficiently broad label in each territory that would not unduly restrict patient access; - obtaining additional foreign approvals for Galafold[®]; - continuing to build and maintain an infrastructure capable of supporting product sales, marketing, and distribution of Galafold[®] in the U.S., Europe, Japan and other territories where we pursue commercialization directly; - maintaining commercial manufacturing arrangements with third-party manufacturers; - maintaining commercial distribution agreements with third-party distributors; - launching commercial sales of Galafold[®], where approved, whether alone or in collaboration with others; - acceptance of Galafold[®], where approved, by patients, the medical community and third-party payors; - effectively competing with other therapies, including potential generics and gene therapies; - successfully identifying new patients who could benefit from Galafold[®];

-- effectively competing with other therapies, including potential generics and potential gene therapies; - a continued acceptable safety profile of Galafold[®]; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity; - protecting and enforcing our rights in our intellectual property portfolio; - obtaining and maintaining a commercially viable price for our products; and - continuing to successfully mitigate the impact of the COVID-19 pandemic.
+- a continued acceptable safety profile of Galafold[®]; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity; - protecting and enforcing our rights in our intellectual property portfolio; - obtaining and maintaining a commercially viable price for our product and product candidates, if approved; and - continuing to successfully mitigate the impact of the COVID-19 pandemic.

-If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize Galafold[®], which would materially harm our business.
+If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize Galafold[®], which would materially harm our business and ability to meet our financial goals.